Akhil Rabindra: Toyota Etios Motor Racing

-He is the winner of Toyota Etios Colombo Night Race 2013, and the Vice Champion in Toyota Etios Motor Racing (EMR) 2013.
+Rabindra is the winner of Toyota Etios Colombo Night Race 2013, and the vice champion in Toyota Etios Motor Racing (EMR) 2013.

-In 2012 Rabindra alongside racing in Single seater car, debuted in touring cars driving the Toyota Etios Racing Series, and was the youngest finalist in the saloon car category in the championship and managed a podium finish at the Exhibition Race in Chennai and a strong finish in the race of Champions in Delhi ensuring his place at the Columbia Night Race 2013 He was titled Vice Champion in the Toyota Etios Motor Racing "Toyota Etios Motor Racing" 2013.
-Rabindra won the event from Pole position and was crowned Columbo Night Race Champion.
+In 2012, Rabindra alongside racing in single seater car, debuted in touring cars driving the Toyota Etios Racing Series, and was the youngest finalist in the saloon car category in the championship and managed a podium finish at the Exhibition Race in Chennai and a strong finish in the race of Champions in Delhi ensuring his place at the Columbia Night Race 2013 He was titled vice champion in the Toyota Etios Motor Racing "Toyota Etios Motor Racing" 2013.
+Rabindra won the event from pole position and was crowned Columbo Night Race Champion.

 British GT Championship

 2017

-In the year 2017, he was selected by the McLaren GT Driver Academy to race in the British GT Championship with team Black Bull Garage 59.
-The academy had chosen him along with 7 other drivers from across the world.
+In the year 2017, Rabindra was selected by the McLaren GT Driver Academy to race in the British GT Championship with team Black Bull Garage 59.
+The academy had chosen him along with seven other drivers from across the world.

 Rabindra drove along with his teammate Dean Macdonald.
-They finished the series with 7th in silver category and finished the series in 13th overall.
-Their team Black Bull Garage 59 stood 2nd overall in the series.
-Their team Black Bull Garage 59 stood 2nd overall in the series.
+They finished the series with seventh in the silver category and finished the series in 13th overall.
+Their team Black Bull Garage 59 stood second overall in the series.